 Sandeman’s New Dublin Tour

-Both Galleries offer free tours as well as workshops for young and old.
-I’d recommend keeping an eye on their websites, in particular their ‘Whats On’ category for future events and exhibitions.
-Both also have lovely coffee shops where you can sit and reflect on the artistic geniuses works you’ve just witnessed.
+Hugh Lane offers free tours as well as workshops for young and old.
+I’d recommend keeping an eye on their website, in particular their ‘Whats On’ category for future events and exhibitions.

 Science Gallery Dublin